zebadoba/RTTD-test/noob_README.md

 power the display, [see this
 post](http://blog.bn.ee/2013/01/11/building-a-real-time-transit-information-kiosk-with-raspberry-pi/).
 ## Noob Note
 Some things require `sudo`, some do not.
-I cannot expalin why, but anything fails, just retry it with `sudo` (SuperUser do) in front of it.
+I cannot explain why, but anything fails, just retry it with `sudo` (SuperUser do) in front of it.
 ## Pi Setup
-Follow all the regular Pi setup instructions for the the basic kiosk as listed above.
-After testing and getting the BART arrival display to work correctly, comment out the `@chromium --kiosk --incognito bart.blinktag.com/?station=16T` with the `#` to prevent the autostart.
+Follow all the regular Pi setup instructions for  the basic kiosk as listed above.
+After testing and getting the BART arrival display to work correctly, comment out the `@chromium --kiosk --incognito bart.blinktag.com/?station=16ST` with the `#` to prevent the autostart.

 Overscan not working correctly?